Skip to main content

 Central Florida and East Coast

-Anastasia State Park (St. Augustine): Walking distance from historic St. Augustine, beachside sites, and consistent quality.
+Anastasia State Park (St. Augustine): Walking distance from the oldest European settlement in the US, with beachside sites and a genuinely mellow vibe.
 Full hookup sites available.
-Good shoulder season option when Gulf Coast parks are full.
+A strong shoulder-season pick when the Gulf Coast parks are locked up solid.

 Tips for Florida RV Camping